andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_09_ROIAnalysis.rst

 .. note::

 	The default voxel resolution is 2x2x2mm for masks created with either the wfupickatlas or marsbar toolbox.
 In order to use the script above, this voxel resolution needs to match the resolution of the data you are extracting from.
-For example, if you specfied a resampling resolution of 3x3x3 during the normalization preprocessing step, you will need to `resample <https://andysbrainbook.readthedocs.io/en/latest/FrequentlyAskedQuestions/FrequentlyAskedQuestions.html#resampling>`__ the mask so that the voxel dimensions match.
+For example, if you specified a resampling resolution of 3x3x3 during the normalization preprocessing step, you will need to `resample <https://andysbrainbook.readthedocs.io/en/latest/FrequentlyAskedQuestions/FrequentlyAskedQuestions.html#resampling>`__ the mask so that the voxel dimensions match.
 The following image shows how to use SPM's ``Coregister (Reslice)`` command to resample the BA_32 ROI.
 The resliced image will have an "r" prepended to it:

 .. figure:: 09_ROI_Reslice.png